Interviews

 Luke: Wow, that's a deep question.
 I'll let you start.

 Staton: I want to toss in one thing too that you made me think of, Luke.
 I love going to concerts and shows.
-I go to a lot of shows.
-So, really being immersed, and it's really anywhere from small local bands up to the bigger bands, like Sleep Token.
-I go to a lot of different ones.
-I've seen Bad Omens so many different times.
+So, really being immersed in that inspires me as well, and it can be anywhere from small local bands up to the bigger bands, like Sleep Token.
+I've seen Bad Omens so many times.
 They're really cool.
-So, going to stuff like that really inspires me.
-I try to imagine myself and the guys on the same platform someday.
+I also try to imagine myself and the guys on the same platform someday.

 What changes for you when these songs move from the studio to a live environment, and do you have a favorite moment from performing them?

 Luke: We are at a time right now where we haven't played any shows yet.
 We've spent so much time and energy into trying to create good music before we just went out and started playing shows.
 I think it has developed us a lot.
-I mean, if we're going to play a show, we're going to play a show.
-I don't know, Spring time, Summer time, we should be playing some shows.
-Just want to make sure we're making the best music and doing it.
+Spring time or Summer time, we should be playing some shows.
+We just want to make sure we're making the best music and doing it right.

-Staton: Yeah, we're already talking to people, and people are already thinking about us for shows, so it's a pretty awesome feeling to know that we're on people's radars.
-It's bands that are notable within the scene.
-So, it's really cool.
+Staton: Yeah, we're already talking to people, and people are thinking about us for shows, so it's a pretty awesome feeling to know that we're on people's radars.
+It's bands that are notable within the scene too.

 Are there any sounds or themes you want to explore in future tracks that you haven't touched on yet?